by Brian A. Wilkins

 But the damage has been done to me.
 Read the full decision by the Arizona Supreme Court here.

 EVERY DOCUMENT YOU NEED TO DECIDE IS HERE.

 I was held at knife-point in my own apartment, spit on, and extorted for money.
 I was forced to defend myself.
 But it’s apparently illegal for black people to defend themselves against attacking white males.

 - The U.S. Constitution means nothing in criminal persecutions

 - my pro se energy is running low

 - Arizona treats pro se litigants like lepers

 Hope the appeals court judges have some integrity.

-Though I first filed a petition for federal habeas corpus, the U.S. District Judge denied the petition, ruling I must first exhaust all state remedies before a federal court can review the persecution.
+MARICOPA COUNTY, ARIZ. — My first federal habeas corpus was denied by a U.S. District Judge.
+I must first exhaust all state remedies before a federal court can review the persecution, according to the decision.

 a.
 Form of Motion.
 A continuance of a trial may be granted on the motion of a party.
 Any motion must be in writing and state with specificity the reason(s) justifying the continuance.